 The Best Throwback Beauty Products to Shop Now

 Eyeliner is no longer a part of my daily beauty repertoire, but when the occasion has called for a soft, smoky eye, I always come back to this teenage favourite of mine from Rimmel.
 It's soft, blendable and intensely black, and I genuinely haven't tried a more expensive one that's any better.

 I have no idea how many bottles of this mascara I went through from the ages of 16 to 21, but I'm pretty sure I was solely responsible for keeping Maybelline in the mascara business.
 I recently rediscovered it and can confirm it's still just as brilliant.
 If you like soft, subtle, fluttery lashes, this won't be up your street, but if you want thick, volumised lashes for a night out, you really can't go wrong with this.

-Unlike the early noughties, 2019 is very much about the glow, so powder has fallen by the wayside.
-While I no longer wear this clarifying one on a daily basis like I did as a teenager, I always one in my stash for occasions when I want to dial down the shine.
+Unlike the early noughties, 2021 is very much about the glow, so powder has basically fallen by the wayside.
+While I no longer wear this clarifying one on a daily basis like I did as a teenager, I always have one in my stash for occasions when I want to dial down the shine.
 It's totally transparent so it works on all skin tones, and I like that it's specially formulated for blemish-prone skin, so it won't clog your pores.
 More importantly, though, it mattifies the skin without making it look chalky.
 Yes, there are more luxurious powder options on the market now, but for how often I use powder, this one gets the job done.

 So many people still swear by this £3 liquid eyeliner—including my younger sister, who perfected the emo eye like no other.
 It has a firm tip for precise application and lasts all day.
 In fact, it's been the brand's hero product for 25 years, so the stats speak for themselves.